kptdev/kpt/site/book/03-packages/07-publishing-a-package.md

 package is just a normal Git push.
 This also means that any existing Git directory of KRM resources is a valid kpt package.

-As an exmaple, let's re-publish the local `wordpress` package to your own repo.
+As an example, let's re-publish the local `wordpress` package to your own repo.

 Start by initializing the the `wordpress` directory as a Git repo: